ObieSource/obiesource.github.io/README.md

    ```sh
    npm start
    ```
-4. In your favorite web browser, navigate to the local URL listed in the output of `npm start` (probably something like <http://localhost:3000> or <http://127.0.0.1:8000/>).
+4. Your browser will probably open the page automatically.
+If it doesn't, navigate to the local URL listed in the output of npm start (probably something like http://localhost:3000 or http://127.0.0.1:8000/).

    > **Troubleshooting:**
    >
-   > - If there's an error in the terminal,
    > - If the page is blank, you'll probably be able to see the error if you open up your browser's developer console.
 (Or there might be an error message in the terminal where you're running the server.)
 It's probably because your JSON syntax isn't quite right.
 Look out for mistakes in quotation marks and commas in `src/members/{your-name}.json`!
    > - If you forget the "name" field, you'll see an error in the members list page itself.

+5. Click on "Members" at the top.
-5. You should see a link that includes your name.
+6. You should see a link that includes your name.
 Click on it.
-6. You should see a page with all your information on it!
+7. You should see a page with all your information on it!
    > **Troubleshooting:** If you see an error message, try to fix the error in `src/members/{your-name}.json`.

 ## Step 6: Push the repository: